The Mayan Steampunk Creatures That Will Save Us From The Apocalypse

 What would have happened if ancient civilizations hadn't been colonized?
 Would their scientific improvements be the solution to many of our problems?

-(2018) we see how a culture evolved and thrived without the help of globalization.
+In Black Panther (2018) we see how a culture evolved and thrived without the help of globalization.
 As science and technology improved the way of life for the people of Wakanda, a fictitious city located in Africa, where the Black Panther is the king, this isolated and utopian society has kept its culture, traditions, and adapted them into a modern way of life.
 The movie makes me wonder what would have happen to ancient cultures in America if they hadn’t been colonized?
 Would their improvements in science have put them ahead in the current Fourth Industrial Revolution?
 Sadly, we'll never know, but at least we can imagine it.
 This is the exact idea of a Mexican artist whose illustrations depicts a parallel future where an apocalypse has arrived and only super high-tech Mayan scientists and badass cyber Aztecs can protect us from annihilation.
 He tells a fictional story with no words, only images, just like the Aztecs and the Maya did with their hieroglyphs.

 Raúl Cruz, aka Racrufi, has spent the past 25 years creating incredible characters that combine two very distant perspectives: technology and ancient civilizations.
 With a twist on a dystopian reality, his illustrations borrow Aztec and Mayan elements to create steampunk characters like cyber warriors, spaceships, and mutant robots.
 His technique has turned him into one of the most influential exponents in science fiction and fantasy with regard to Mexican culture.
 Instead of stone and rock, his characters are made out of steel; instead of skulls, he draws helmets; and instead of hand-made tools of bone, his characters use heavy machinery and advanced weaponry.
 An association that some would think illogical and impossible, while others would it call creatively original and cool.